 If your prescription shows a plus sign (+) this means that you are long-sighted and have hyperopia.

-What does Cylinder on a contact lens prescription mean?
+What does ‘diameter’ on a contact lens prescription mean?

 You will see a cylinder value on your prescription if you have been prescribed toric lenses to correct astigmatism.
 It is usually written in minus (-) form and describes the severity of astigmatism.

 You will only have an axis on your prescription if you have astigmatism.
 The axis is measured in degrees (between 1 and 180) and determines the angle of correction needed for the cylinder power. .
 This figure is needed to compensate for the cornea’s non-spherical shape due to astigmatism.
-Simply put, the axis will indicate the orientation the cylinder power should sit.
+Simply put, the axis will indicate the orientation of the cylinder power and where it should sit.

-What does Diameter on a contact lens prescription mean?
+What does 'add’ on a contact lens prescription mean?

-What does Add on a contact lens prescription mean?
+What does D’ and N’ on a contact lens prescription mean?

 Contact lenses and colour

-If you have opted for colour contacts, you will also see the name of the colour on your lens packaging and sometimes written on your prescription.
+If you have opted for coloured contacts, you will also see the name of the colour on your lens packaging and sometimes written on your prescription.
 Be aware, that depending on your own eye colour and the pigmentation of the lens, the appearance of coloured lenses will differ from person to person.